tmbasic-lang/tmbasic/README.md

-# TMBASIC – Text Mode BASIC
+# TMBASIC <span class="tagline">(Text Mode BASIC)</span>

-TMBASIC is a simple programming language for creating console applications that run on Windows, macOS, and Linux.
-Apps written in TMBASIC can be simple command line tools or complex mouse-driven user interfaces.

 <!-- See DEVELOPERS.md for instructions on generating this screenshot. -->
 <img src="https://tmbasic.com/screenshot.png" alt="Screenshot" class="screenshot">

+TMBASIC is a simple programming language for creating console applications that run on Windows, macOS, and Linux.
+Apps written in TMBASIC can be simple command line tools or sophisticated mouse-driven user interfaces.

 [Read the documentation online](https://tmbasic.com/doc.html) or in TMBASIC's integrated help viewer.